lady-h-world/My_Garden/reading_pages/Resplendent_Tree/unsup2.md

 🌻 [Check detailed implementation of each k-estimation algorithm here >>][3]

 Let's take a look at the k-estimation results.
 Is elbow method really the worst?
 Obviously not!
-The line closer to the grey diagonal has k-estimator closer to the ground truth.
-Elbow method has obvious better performance than other algorithms.
+In the plot below, the line closer to the grey diagonal has k-estimator closer to the ground truth.
+So, elbow method has obviously better performance than other algorithms.

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Resplendent_Tree_images/k_estimate_comparison.png" width="760" height="660" />

 🌻 [Check all the code here >>][3]

-If we review this tutorial ["Are You Still Using the Elbow Method?"][1], all of its data have well separated blobs and each blob is a convex cluster, but such pleasant datasets are hard to find the real world.
+If we review this tutorial ["Are You Still Using the Elbow Method?"][1], all of its data have well separated blobs and each blob is a convex cluster, but such pleasant datasets are hard to find in the real world.

 So what should you do in the future when estimating k for clustering problem?
 Lady H. suggests:
   * Elbow method is still a simple choice to start with.
   * If you can code with Language R, Lady H. has experimented with 4 methods, one of them applies 30 k-estimation algorithms and returns the most voted k.
     * 🌻 [See R code here >>][4]
     * Similarly, in python, you can apply multiple k-estimation algorithms and use the most voted k.
-  * You can also consider other clustering algorithms, cuz the problem might be on k-means.
+  * You can also consider other clustering algorithms rather than k-means.

 #